 Contaminated land is moved from the EMR to the CLR where it is necessary to take action to remediate the land to prevent serious environmental harm and protect human health or other aspects of the environment.

 What is listed on the EMR or CLR?

 Land is listed on the EMR or CLR when we have been notified, or become aware, that notifiable activities are, or have been, carried out on the land or if the land is affected by a hazardous contaminant.

 How is land listed on the EMR or CLR?

 Land may be listed on the EMR or CLR following a notification by a person, such as the landowner, that the land has been, or is being, used for a notifiable activity or an event or change has occurred on the land which is likely to cause material or serious environmental harm due to contamination.

 For further information about when it is appropriate to list or remove land on the land registers refer to the Guideline: Listing and removing land on the land registers (PDF, 268KB).

 Alternatively, we may receive a complaint about contamination or we may identify the contamination when we respond to a pollution incident or carry out a compliance action.

-Landowners who receive a show cause notice have 20 business days to provide a submission and evidence to show why the land should not be listed.
+If the landowner believes the land should not be listed, they may, within 20 business days of receiving the show cause notice, provide a submission and evidence to support their claim.
+The department provides a form (Landowner submission about notifiable activity or land contamination ) to help landowners prepare their submission.
 Where no submission is received, our decision is based on the initial information outlined in the show cause notice for the proposed listing.
 When a decision has been made, we issue a decision notice to the landowner and the relevant local government authority within five business days.
 Where the decision is made to record land on the CLR, a notice is also given to any registered mortgagee of the land.